-- During the bulb exposure, do not point the lens toward the sun.
-The sun's heat can damage the camera's internal components. - Since bulb exposures produce more noise than usual, the image may look a little grainy. - When [3: Long exp. noise reduction] is set to [Auto] or [Enable], noise generated by the long exposure can be reduced (p.132).

-- For bulb exposures, using a tripod and a remote switch (sold separately, p.310) is recommended. - You can also use a remote controller (sold separately, p.309) for bulb shooting.
+- Do not point the camera toward an intense light source, such as the sun on a sunny day or an intense artificial light source.
+Doing so may damage the image sensor or the camera's internal components. - Since bulb exposures produce more noise than usual, the image may look a little grainy. - When [13: Long exp. noise reduction] is set to [Auto] or [Enable], noise generated by the long exposure can be reduced (p.132). - For bulb exposures, using a tripod and a remote switch (sold separately, p.310) is recommended. - You can also use a remote controller (sold separately, p.309) for bulb shooting.
 When you press the remote controller's transmit button, the bulb exposure will start immediately or 2 sec. later.
 Press the button again to stop the bulb exposure.

-Changing the Metering Mode [★]
+S Changing the Metering Mode \star